What Is A Cash-In Refinance And Should You Consider One?

 A cash-in refinance can help you lower your monthly payment and get better terms on your mortgage.
 However, when you do this, it’s important to know what your goals are and make sure that the benefits outweigh the costs of refinancing.
 Alternatives include doing a mortgage recast and making extra one-time or periodic payments on your mortgage balance.

-If you think a cash-in refinance is right for you, you can apply online or give us a call at (888) 452-0335.
+If you think a cash-in refinance is right for you, you can apply online.